 Their piece On the Mountains of Orphalese… was inspired by a work by the Lebanese poet, Khalil Gibran.
 In its premiere at Lawrence University, Nebal spoke about it’s inception.
 Here is a link to the premiere (56:00) and Maysaud’s introduction (52:20).

-Here is Miller’s piece Arches in the Undercurrent for solo piano performed by Stephanie Chua and written for the Piano Lunaire’s Inaugural Composer’s Symposium.
+Here is Miller’s piece Arches in the Undercurrent for solo piano performed by Stephanie Chua, written as part of the Piano Lunaire’s Inaugural Composer’s Symposium.

 Jessie Montgomery is an acclaimed composer, violinist and educator.
 She is the recipient of the Leonard Bernstein Award from the ASCAP Foundation and her works are performed frequently around the world by leading musicians and ensembles.
 Her work interweaves classical music with elements of vernacular, improvisation, language and social justice, placing her squarely as one of the most relevant interpreters of 21st-century American sound and experience.